fltk/fltk/fluid/README_fl.txt

 -------

 Options are usually comprised of a Word, two Words, or a Word and a String.
-If an option is missing, a default value is assumed.
+If an Option is missing, a default value is assumed.

   "Magic:" : used by fdesign, not written by Fluid